iotaledger/iota-wiki/internal/learn/future/smart-contracts/03_validators.md

 Each IOTA Smart Contract chain is run under the consensus of its committee, so each chain is a distributed system without a single point of failure.

 Only when a supermajority of the validators of a committee reaches consensus the result gets added to the chain.
 The amount of the validators to reach a consensus is configurable for each chain.

+The committee itself can also be variable in size - a few nodes up to hundreds of nodes and each node can be part of many different committees.

+## Selection and Rotation of Committees

+The process of selecting nodes to form a committee, must be approached manually.
+This flexibility allows for different models suited to different use cases: selection can be based on an open market of nodes, it can be the decision of a consortium of interested parties, or indeed of a single entity.

+The committee running the contract chain can be changed (rotated) to a new committee with another set of private keys and another address.

 ## Further Readings